kgateway-dev/kgateway/docs/content/security/auth/_index.md

 ---
 title: External auth
 weight: 10
-description: Authenticate and authorize requests to your services using Gloo'sexternal auth service.
+description: Authenticate and authorize requests to your services using Gloo's external auth service.
 ---

 ### Why Authenticate in API Gateway Environments